hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 ### Priority

-In most cases the processor receives items from all inbound edges as they arrive; however, there are important cases where the reception of one edge must be delayed until all other edges are consumed in full.
-A major example is a highly asymmetric join operation, where one of the edges stands out with its high data volume.
-Normally, collating items from several edges by a common key implies buffering all the data before emitting the result, but there is also the option to receive and buffer data from all edges except the large one, then start receiving from it and immediately emitting data.
+By default the processor receives items from all inbound edges as they arrive; however, there are important cases where the reception of one edge must be delayed until all other edges are consumed in full.
+A major example is a join operation.
+Collating items from several edges by a common key implies buffering the data from all edges except one before emitting any results.
+Often there is one edge with much more data than the others and this one doesn't need to be buffered if all the other data is ready.

 Edge consumption order is controlled by the _priority_ property.
 Edges are sorted by their priority number (ascending) and consumed in that